 You get the picture.

-Though you may have your square footage in writing, a price adjustment clause usually allows developers to land beneath the total square footage by as much as 15%, with no discount to you.
+You may have your square footage in writing.
+But a price adjustment clause usually allows developers to land beneath the total square footage by as much as 15%, with no discount to you.
 This clause also allows the builder to land up to 15% above the agreed square footage, a size increase you have to match with your wallet.
 Of course, the percentages will vary based on your specific contract.

 Usher cites a case where his client’s condo builder added additional square footage as a thin balcony surrounding the living room’s high ceiling.
-Though this was unusable space the homeowner wasn’t interested in, they still had to pay thousands of dollars more for the additional square footage.
+This space was unusable and the homeowner was not interested in it.
+They still had to pay thousands of dollars more for the additional square footage.
 Usher’s final advice is to be wary of price adjustment clauses and employ an experienced legal professional to help you understand the specifics of the contract.
-Buying your home is the most expensive and critical purchase of your life, so don’t cut corners when trying to get an accurate square foot measurement.
+Buying your home is the most expensive and critical purchase of your life, so don’t cut corners when trying to get an accurate square footage measurement.